CLI Reference

 - Requires a GitEHR repository.

-- Uses the latest journal entry hash as parent_hash.
+- Uses the latest journal entry hash as

-- Rejects using both inline content and --file at the same time.
+--file -. - Rejects using both inline content and

 Example: